 It is about 1.5 hours drive to Katoomba in the Blue Mountains.
 This is another place that really needs several days to stop and explore!
 We called in at the famous 3 Sisters lookout and then had a picnic down the road.
 The Prince Henry Cliff Top Walk is rather a spectacular walk if you have time…

 “Journey on the world’s steepest incline railway, glide between clifftops on the glass-floored Skyway suspended 270 metres in the air, descend into the ancient Jamison Valley by Cableway, explore Jurassic rainforest along the 2.4 kilometres walkway – the longest boardwalk in the Southern Hemisphere.”

-A bit of advice when visiting the Blue mountains – Public holidays and peak times will mean many buses and a very busy time in the mountains – arrive really early or try to choose a quieter time to visit!
+A bit of advice when visiting the Blue mountains – Public holidays and peak times will mean many buses are also using the roads and view points, it’s a very busy time in the mountains – arrive really early or try to choose a quieter time to visit!

 Days 9 & 10